ShariqueBaig/ShariqueBaig/README.md

 ### 🛡️ Cybersecurity Professional | 🏗️ Secure Software Developer
 **Penetration Tester & CS Student @ IBA Karachi**

-*I specialty is in offensive security, breaking systems to uncover vulnerabilities and building robust, security-hardened applications from the ground up.*
+*My specialty is in offensive security, breaking systems to uncover vulnerabilities and building robust, security-hardened applications from the ground up.*

 ### 👨‍💻 sharique@kali:~$ whoami
 > **Cybersecurity Specialist:** Focused on vulnerability research and offensive security, complemented by a strong background in secure software engineering.